aarsri/reading-group/models.md

 ### Strengthening the Model
 * Intentionally manipulating token sequences during training, particularly via character-level corruption and subword regularization, encourages the model to build invariant representations across surface variation.
 * **Learning goal**: multiple tokenizations (even unusual ones) can yield the same contextual meaning → stronger invariance in the embedding space.

+### Takeaway
+Dialect robustness here is mostly about escaping the tokenization bottleneck and learning useful embeddings.
+The challenge is that tokenization schemes are usually baked in, making this a structural limitation.

 ## Decoder-Only Text Models (e.g,.
 GPT, LLaMA)
 Goal: Robustness in generative mappings.